idmarinas/template-symfony/README.md

 </div>

-> Short description for Symfony App
+> Short description for your Symfony App

 <br />